espressif/vscode-esp-idf-extension/README.md

 - Check you set the correct port of your device by pressing <kbd>F1</kbd>, typing **ESP-IDF: Select port to use:** and choosing the serial port your device is connected.
 - When you are ready, build your project.
 Then flash to your device by pressing <kbd>F1</kbd> and typing **ESP-IDF: Flash your device** then selecting Flash allows you to flash the device.
 - You can later start a monitor by pressing <kbd>F1</kbd> and typing **ESP-IDF: Monitor your device** which will log the activity in a Visual Studio Code terminal.
 - If you want to start a debug session, just press F5 (make sure you had at least build and flash once before so the debugger works correctly).
-To make sure you can debug your device, set the proper `idf.deviceInterface` and `idf.board` settings in your settings.json or by pressing <kbd>F1</kbd> and typing **ESP-IDF: Device configuration**.
+To make sure you can debug your device, set the proper `idf.openOcdConfigs` settings in your settings.json or by pressing <kbd>F1</kbd> and typing **ESP-IDF: Device configuration**.

 ## Available commands